lanceleau02/Introduction-to-Big-O-Notation/README.md

 ### 4. $O(n \space log \space n)$ - Linearithmic Time

-**$O(n \space log \space n)$ complexity** (linearithmic time complexity) describes an algorithm where the execution time grows proportionally to the input size $n$, multiplied by the logarithm of $n$.
+$O(n \space log \space n)$ (linearithmic time) complexity describes an algorithm where the execution time grows proportionally to the input size $n$, multiplied by the logarithm of $n$.
 This type of complexity often arises in algorithms that combine linear iteration with a divide-and-conquer approach or efficient sorting mechanisms.

 **Characteristics:**